messmerd/dmf2mod/README.md

 # dmf2mod (Work In Progress)
-A Windows command-line utility for converting Deflemask's .dmf files to .mod tracker files.
+A Windows command-line utility for converting Deflemask's GameBoy .dmf files to ProTracker's .mod tracker files.

+Because of the limitations of the .mod format, there are some restrictions on the .dmf files that can be converted.
+For example, .dmf files must use the GameBoy system, patterns must have 64 rows, only one effect column is allowed per channel, etc.

+Other programmers may find the dmf.c/dmf.h source files to be helpful for writing other programs that utilize .dmf files, since those files contain everything needed to import a .dmf file.
+You have my permission to do whatever you want with any of dmf2mod's code (except the zlib code which isn't mine).

 Created by Dalton Messmer <messmer.dalton(at)gmail(dot)com>.